 ii) Semi barrier type kerb.

 iii) Barrier type kerb.

-The kerb and the road surface near the edge together from a side channel which carries rainwater that comes from the road surface.
+The kerb and the road surface near the edge together form a side channel that carries rainwater that comes from the road surface.

 3. Pedestrian Crossing or Cross Walk Line

-The particular places of a road where pedestrians cross the pavements are properly marked by pavement marking.
+The particular places on a road where pedestrians cross the pavement are properly marked by pavement markings.
 This portion of pavement is called pedestrian crossing or crosswalk line.

-Pedestrian crossings should be provided at important road intersections or some other places to enable the pedestrians to cross safely the road of heavy traffic.
+Pedestrian crossings should be provided at important road intersections or some other places to enable pedestrians to cross safely the road in heavy traffic.